OctaForge/OF-Engine/README.txt

 This is OctaForge developer alpha 10 (0.1.9, 27 December 2011)

-In sync with Tesseract: 13dbb130 (remove debugging code)
+In sync with Tesseract: d876e8a2 (handle invalidate of rh cache for dynamic textures/models)

 For installation, read INSTALL.
 To run it, launch run_client.sh on *nix